The Ultimate 2024 Bar Chart Guide

 Step 3: Insert a Bar Chart

 Head to the "Insert" tab on the Excel ribbon.
-Click on the "Bar Chart" icon in the "Charts" group to see a drop-down menu with different bar chart options.
+Click on the "Bar Chart" icon in the "Charts" group for a drop-down menu with different bar chart options.
 For now, choose "2D Clustered Bar" for a horizontal bar chart or "2D Clustered Column" for a vertical bar chart.

 Step 4: Customize Your Chart